the-othernet/ttr-prompting/README.md

 ## Implementation

-The approach uses two prompts (with the generated thoughts being fed into the final output prompt):
+The approach uses two prompts (with the thoughts from step one being fed into the final output prompt):
 ```python
 thoughtPrompt = "How should you best think about this?
 Explain your thought process step by step."